 • THAT FACE!!
 Her cute, wrinkly forehead.
 Her tiny, flopped ears.
 Her soulful, golden eyes with perfect eyeliner.

 Eli May would benefit greatly from additional, positive, professional training.
 She still has a little naughty puppy inside that shows itself sometimes.
 The naughty puppy will dig, zoom through the house, and possibly nip purely to get her human’s attention.
-She stops as soon as her human ignores her and walks away.
 Her other growth opportunity involves interacting appropriately with dogs.
 She mistakes a clear correction from a dog that does not want to play as an invitation to play.
 With less confident dogs that want to play she becomes demanding/overwhelming.
 Therefore, she cannot be taken to a dog park or any other location where she is allowed to interact off leash with another dog.

 More good stuff.
 As a Sheltered Paws pup: